celesteisyy/celesteisyy/README.md

 My name is **Celeste Huang**. (or you can call me  Yueying 玥莹）

-I hold a Master's Degree in Business Analytics with a concentration in Financial Data Analysis, a Bachelor's degree in Finance, with a minior in Applied Statistics.
+A Master's Degree holder in Business Analytics with a concentration in Financial Data Analysis, a Bachelor's degree in Finance, with a minior in Applied Statistics.

 Welcome to my GitHub page! ✨